 What can you do?

 What you need to realise, see and believe is when the narcissist is doing this, it’s nothing you’ve done, just because you didn’t cut the sandwich right or add enough mayo, isn’t any reason to give the silent treatment, normal people that have emotions and empathy simply do not do this to people.
-Don’t react, don’t reach out, don’t beg, don’t plead, learn to enjoy their silence and see it for the game it, leave them to their silence if they want to be quite that’s up to them, if you’re going to get on with your life that’s up to you, it is not your job to chase those who ignore you.
-Be careful, with some narcissists people they will up their games when one’s not working, so it might be wise to see the game for what it is and play along. ( only if you can not go no contact.)
+Don’t react, don’t reach out, don’t beg, don’t plead, learn to enjoy their silence and see it for the game it, leave them to their silence if they want to be quiet that’s up to them, if you’re going to get on with your life that’s up to you, it is not your job to chase those who ignore you.
+Be careful, some narcissistic people will up their games when one’s not working, so it might be wise to see the game for what it is and play along. ( only if you can not go no contact.)

 If you have children with them.

-Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.
+Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.